Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Estimating Population Average Treatment Effect

 Alternatively, we consider an outcome analysis assisted by the estimated propensity scores.
 To do that, we obtain $\widehat{\alpha}_1$ and $\widehat{\alpha}_0$ from the observed data by solving the following weighted estimating equations

 Because the true propensity score is known by design, $\widehat{e}_i$ is always correctly specified and estimating equations \eqref{eq:wom1} and \eqref{eq:wom0} are unbiased as long as \eqref{eq:om1} and \eqref{eq:om0} are unbiased.
-Now write the predicted outcome for each individual as $\widehat{m}_{1i}=m_1(Z_i;\widehat{\alpha}_1)$, $\widehat{m}_{0i}=m_0(Z_i;\widehat{\alpha}_0)$, the OR estimator becomes In particular, the above OR estimator differs from the standard OR estimator \eqref{deltatildeo1} as we have introduced inverse probability of treatment weighting.
-In fact, $\widehat{e}_i$ is not required for the consistency of the OR estimator, and we can treat $\widetilde{\Delta}_{\text{OR}}$ as the version of \eqref{deltahato1} where the estimated propensity score is replaced by the truth $e_i=r$.
+Now write the predicted outcome for each individual as $\widehat{m}_{1i}=m_1(Z_i;\widehat{\alpha}_1)$, $\widehat{m}_{0i}=m_0(Z_i;\widehat{\alpha}_0)$, the REG estimator becomes In particular, the above REG estimator differs from the standard REG estimator \eqref{deltatildeo1} as we have introduced inverse probability of treatment weighting.
+In fact, $\widehat{e}_i$ is not required for the consistency of the REG estimator, and we can treat $\widetilde{\Delta}_{\text{REG}}$ as the version of \eqref{deltahato1} where the estimated propensity score is replaced by the truth $e_i=r$.
 In this case, as the randomization probability is constant, the propensity score term factors out of the estimating equations \eqref{eq:wom1} and \eqref{eq:wom0}.
 From this perspective, $\widehat{e}_i$ seems redundant for performing outcome regression.
-However, as we explain in Section \ref{sec:asym3}, the use of $\widehat{e}_i$ does not increase the asymptotic variance; in other words, $\widehat{\Delta}_{\text{OR}}$ at least as efficient as $\widetilde{\Delta}_{\text{OR}}$.
+However, as we explain in Section \ref{sec:asym3}, the use of $\widehat{e}_i$ does not increase the asymptotic variance; in other words, $\widehat{\Delta}_{\text{REG}}$ is at least as efficient as $\widetilde{\Delta}_{\text{REG}}$.